kerojosh96/Josh-s-Data-Structures-Hand-Book/priority Queue.md

  Because a priority queue uses a binary heap, insertion and deletion of elements onto a priority que is O(log(n)).

-A priority queue would not be useful when all elements have the same priority or that feature is not needed.
+A priority queue would not be useful when all elements have the same priority or that the priority feature is not needed.

 # Example